 Lawnifi New Lawn Starter Box

 Fertilization is important to a new lawn no matter what kind of sod you decide to install.
 We recommend the New Lawn Starter Box from Lawnifi™.
 This fertilizer box consists of a state-of-the-art liquid fertilizer specifically designed to help your lawn establish a sustainable root system.
 Your new lawn is working hard enough to establish roots.
 Applying a granular fertilizer will make your new grass work unnecessarily overtime trying to process the nutrients.
 In contrast, by using a liquid fertilizer that has been specifically designed for this purpose, your new lawn will be able to synthesize the nutrients it needs without any added stress.
 The New Lawn Starter Box from Lawnifi contains three bottles of liquid fertilizer with the proper amount of phosphorus included to promote root growth and establishment.
 Follow the directions for best results.
 To learn more, read When to Fertilize Newly Installed Sod.

 Now that you know a little more about different types of grasses, you can hopefully make a more educated decision on which type of grass you want to install in your home lawn.
 Browse through our variety of turfgrass varieties on our Shop Sod page or Shop Grass Plugs page.
 Plugs are a great option for repairing small areas of damage or when a full sod installation is just not practical.
-If this article really interested you, be sure to read the Sod University article on When to Use Sod, Plugs or Seed or Turf Wars: Zoysia vs. St. Augustine.
+If this article really interested you, be sure to read the Sod University articles on When to Use Sod, Plugs or Seed or Turf Wars: Zoysia vs. St. Augustine.